aabramenko/selenium-framework-skeleton/README.md

    or
    BROWSER=chrome HEADLESS=true docker-compose -f docker/basic.docker-compose.yaml up --scale chrome=6 --scale firefox=0

-Reports will be stored into the "/selenium-framework-skeleton/test-result" folder
+Reports will be stored into the "test-results" folder

 How to launch using Zalenium